whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 ## Areas of Emphasis

-Coming into this module I wanted to work on my self-productivity skills.
+Coming into this module, I wanted to work on my personal productivity skills.
 In Module 4 there was a ton of work we had to keep track of.
 Staying organized was a priority and falling behind was not an option.
-I worked hard to use time wisely and not leave any time to waste.
+I worked hard to use time wisely, not leaving any time to waste.
 I stayed after school many late nights to work on my projects and used any free time I had to work on professional development skills.
 The module was a lot of work, but the extra time spent on task paid off.

-In the previous module I had to work hard to review my process and make sure I was accomplishing tasks at the speed of a junior developer.
+In the previous module, I had to work hard to review my process and make sure I was accomplishing tasks at the speed of a junior developer.
 I feel that my attention to process helped me in this module.
-I feel that I have become better at managing my time and accomplishing tasks and work on time.
+I have become better at managing my time in order to learn more material and work more productively.

 ## Rubric Scores